About Special Olympics Norfolk

 Closer to home, there are now around 8000 athletes registered with Special Olympics Great Britain and 26 different sports on offer in the UK.
 Athletes train regularly and are invited to compete in local and regional competitions throughout the year.
 National Winter and Summer Games are held every four years.

 Special Olympics Norfolk currently has around 60 registered athletes with around 100 training regularly.
-We offer eight sports – alpine skiing, artistic gymnastics, athletics, boccia, cricket, football, and swimming.
+We offer nine sports – Alpine Skiing, Artistic Gymnastics, Athletics, Boccia, Cricket, Cycling, Football, Swimming, and Tennis.
 Some of these groups we run independently and some are run in partnership with mainstream sports groups and sports organisations.

 We are run by a small group of volunteers (Steering Group) who are supported by a wider group of volunteers through the sports we deliver.